Intraday trading strategies

 Scalping is very popular among day traders.
 This is, in all respects, virtually the opposite approach to the ‘let your profits run’ used by most longer-term traders.
 The trader cashes in the moment he or she makes a profit, not giving the trade any time to ‘go wrong’.
 This strategy requires strong discipline and a clear exit strategy to succeed.

-Breakout Trading can be very useful for a day trader.
-If we look at Fig. 12.05(a), a 15-minute chart of Brent, we see that at point A the price suddenly surged downwards after apparently heading for the Ichimoku cloud.
+Breakout trading can be very useful for a day trader.
+If we look at the 15-minute chart of Brent below, we see that at point A the price suddenly surged downwards after apparently heading for the Ichimoku cloud.
 This was a good entry point for a breakout short trade.
 Closing the trade at point B would have given the trader quite a decent profit.
 The bottom of the cloud would have made a good exit point in case things went wrong.

-Candlestick Patterns are hugely popular with intraday traders.
+Candlestick patterns are hugely popular with intraday traders.
 These are based on the belief that certain price patterns precede specific price movements.
-These patterns have even been given names, such as the Hammer, the Hanging Man, the Morning Star, the Evening Star etc.
+These patterns are given names such as the hammer, the hanging man, the morning star, the evening star etc.

-If we look at Fig. 12.05(b), a 15-minute chart of the Euro, we see that the price opened at point A, very near to the closing price of the previous period.
+If we look the 15-minute chart of EUR/USD below, we see that the price opened at point A, very near to the closing price of the previous period.
 The thin red upper end of the chart indicates that initially the bulls controlled the market and it went up to point B. After that, the bears took control and pushed the price down to point C, where it closed.
 A trader using point C as an entry point for a short trade and the hammer pattern at point D to exit the trade would once again have made a very useful profit for the day.

 A simple 14-period simple moving average would have achieved very similar results.
-In this case our entry point for the short trade would have been point A in Fig. 12.05(c) and our exit point would have been point B. This would have realised only a slightly smaller profit than the approach using candlestick patterns.
+In this case our entry point for the short trade would have been point A in the chart below and our exit point would have been point B. This would have realised only a slightly smaller profit than the approach using candlestick patterns.